Pumpkins are best grown from seed indoors, but may be sown outdoors in the spot where they are to grow.

 More info on Grey mould

-Let the fruit mature on the plant and remove before the first frost strikes.
+Let the fruit mature and colour on the plant and remove before the first frost strikes.
+If storing, allow skins to harden in the sun.

-You can use pretty much any kind of pumpkin or squash for this cake, and it’s a delicious, autumnal alternative to carrot cake.
+Puimpkin Cake: You can use pretty much any kind of pumpkin or squash for this cake.
+It’s a delicious, autumnal alternative to carrot cake.

 ‘Becky’: A classic orange medium-sized Halloween pumpkin perfect for carving.
 Prolific and high yielding.